EvgenyOrekhov/holiday.css/site/README.md

 ---
-title: a minimalist classless CSS theme
+title: a minimalist classless CSS theme with dark mode support
 layout: layout
 permalink: "/"
 ---

 > No classes today!
 Because it's **holiday**!

-A minimalist classless CSS theme.
+A minimalist classless CSS theme with dark mode support.

 This very site is a demo of **holiday.css** (with a little help from [Prism](https://prismjs.com/)).
 It uses semantic HTML markup and no CSS classes.